sherpalabsio/local_sherpa/README.md

 # This rolls back the overrides made by the env of projects
 ```

-### Aliases and functions in the env file take precedence
+### Aliases and functions in the env file taking precedence

-Declaring an alias in the env file with the same name as an existing function
+Declaring a function in the env file with the same name as an existing alias
-will override the function.
-You don't need to call `unalias`.\
+will override the alias automatically.
+No need to call `unalias`.\
-The same applies to declaring functions in the env
+The same applies to declaring aliases in the env
-file with the same name as existing aliases.
+file with the same name as existing functions.

 ### Running a script when leaving a directory